A vanishing result for a Casson-type instanton invariant: Moduli spaces of Seiberg-Witten monopoles

 \subsection{Transversality in the main stratum}

 We will now show that the perturbation space $\V \times \W$ is sufficient to obtain generic regularity (for the main stratum) of the moduli spaces $M^{w}_{\s,\kappa}(\bfomega,\bfalpha)$ of perturbed $PU(2)$ monopoles.
-Recall that the space $\conf^{**}$ consists of pairs $(A,\Psi)$ with irreducible connection $A$ and non-vanishing spinor $\Psi$. \begin{theorem} Suppose again the condition \ref{condition} holds.
+Recall that the space $\conf^{**}$ consists of pairs $(A,\Psi)$ with irreducible connection $A$ and non-vanishing spinor $\Psi$. \begin{theorem} Suppose the Condition \ref{condition} holds, and let $l \geq 3$.
 Then the smooth map of Banach manifolds

-given by the left-hand side of the perturbed $PU(2)$ monopole equations (\ref{perturbed monopoles}) minus the right hand side of (\ref{perturbed monopoles}), is transverse to zero. \end{theorem} {\em Proof:} The proof is a generalisation of that of the transversality theorem in \cite{K} to monopoles.
-Suppose we have an element $(\bfomega,\bfalpha,A,\Psi) \in \W \times \V \times \conf^{**}$ such that $\mathscr{F}((\bfomega,\bfalpha,A,\Psi))=0$.
-Let us denote by
+given by the left-hand side of the perturbed $PU(2)$ monopole equations (\ref{perturbed monopoles}) minus the right hand side of (\ref{perturbed monopoles}), is transverse to zero. \end{theorem} {\em Proof:} The proof is a generalisation to monopoles of the proof of the transversality theorem in \cite{K}.